 We offer competitive compensation, TBRI training, and a supportive team environment.
 Read below for more information and to submit your application.

-The occupational therapist must possess at least a Bachelor’s degree in Occupational Therapy and a valid state license.
-Highly recommend a minimum of one year experience in pediatrics/similar setting.
+Required Qualifications: The occupational therapist must possess a minimum of a Master’s degree in Occupational Therapy (or Bachelor’s degree if licenses prior to 2007) and an active state of Tennessee Occupational Therapy license.
+Highly recommend a minimum of one year experience in a pediatrics setting.
 Following the interview, a potential candidate must complete and pass a background check before proceeding in the hiring process.

 - Familiarity with the impact of trauma on the development and daily functioning of children.